hotrodorm/hotrod/hotrod-project/docs/docs-5/nitro/nitro-dynamicsql.md

   </select>
 ```

-In this case the segment `AND branch_id = #{branchId}` will be included only when the parameter `branchId` is not null.
+In this case the section `AND branch_id = #{branchId}` will be included only when the parameter `branchId` is not null.

 ## Parameters

-All Nitro queries can have parameters that can be directly applied or injected in the query and that can
+All Nitro queries can have parameters.
+These can be applied or injected directly in the query, can
-also be used to govern the DynamicSQL logic.
-From the application's perspective these parameters become
+also be used to govern DynamicSQL, or both.
+From the application's perspective these parameters are
-parameters in the DAO method that executes the query.
+presented as parameters in the DAO method that executes the query.

 For details on the definition and usage of parameters see [Nitro Parameters](./nitro-parameters.md).